 Ferry – There are two forms of public water transport, the Danube River Ferry Service and the Riverboats (only operate from May-September).
 The Danube River Ferry Service runs between Újpest and Millenniumi Városközpont.
 While the Riverboats operate the services between Boráros tér and Pünkösdfürdo.
 The Riverboats depart every 1.5 hours between 8am and 8pm with ticket prices ranging from 250-1,000 HUF ($0.80-$3.20 USD).

 When to Go to Budapest

 However, I think the best time to visit Budapest is shoulder season in the spring and fall (April to May and September to October, respectively).
 It’s still warm during this time but there aren’t as many crowds and prices are cheaper.
-It’s also easier to meet locals!

 How to Stay Safe in Budapest

 Other things to be aware of are large bar and restaurant bills.
-It is mostly solo male travelers who become the target of the large bar bill scam. be He will approached by a group of women who will ask for a light or directions.
-They will then ask if he wan’t to come for a drink in a nearby bar.
+It is mostly solo male travelers who become the target of the large bar bill scam.
+He will be approached by a group of women who will ask for a light or directions.
+They will then ask if he wants to come for a drink in a nearby bar.
 When the bill comes it will be very expensive and they will be unable to pay their share.
-This is a very common scam and the women are woking for the bar.
+This is a very common scam and the women are working for the bar.
 If you aren’t sure if it is a scam or not then try suggesting you all go to a different bar than the one they suggest.

 The large restaurant bill scam is common around Vaci Utca where you will be persuaded to visit a bar or restaurant by a street tout.
-The restaurant will not be on street level, it will normally have to ride an elevator to get to the restaurant.
+The restaurant will not be on street level, you will normally have to ride an elevator to get to the restaurant.
 You will be pressured to order from a menu with no prices and then presented with a huge bill at the end.
 To avoid this always check the prices before ordering.